-Cross-Cultural Roundtable on Security Meeting Summary - Borders and National Security
+Cross-Cultural Roundtable on Security Meeting Summary - Resilience

-Participants: The Deputy Minister of Public Safety Canada and the Associate Deputy Ministers of Public Safety Canada and of Justice, the Associate Deputy Attorney General of Canada, senior government officials from Public Safety and its portfolio (CSIS, RCMP and CBSA), Justice Canada, Transport Canada and Citizenship and Immigration Canada participated in the dialogue with the members.
+Participants: The Minister of Justice Canada, the Deputy Minister of Public Safety Canada and the Deputy Minister of Justice Canada, as well as senior officials from Public Safety Canada, Justice Canada, Citizenship and Immigration Canada, the Royal Canadian Mounted Police and the Canadian Security Intelligence Service, participated in the dialogue with the members.

 Cross-Cultural Roundtable on Security News Releases